 Comments from Member Countries

 Iceland provided an update that the unusually high number of stranding events continued into the autumn and there is now participation from Iceland in a collaborative effort between scientists in the north east Atlantic to take samples and investigate any potential connection of these stranding events to military activities known to take place around the same time.
 Data has been given to the UK scientists who are leading the follow up research.
-The news of the strandings was delivered via the established stranding network.
+The news of the strandings was delivered via the established stranding network of the Marine and Freshwater Research Institute (MFRI).

 Recommendations from the Scientific Committee